vinayanayak88/recruiting-service/README.md

 ## Starting the Application
-To start this web service, install [Maven](https://maven.apache.org/install.html) and execute the following command
+To start this web service, install [Maven](https://maven.apache.org/install.html) and execute the following command.
+Need Java 8 or above

     mvn spring-boot:run